 (3) Changed conditions.
-Whether, and the extent to which, land use and development conditions have changed since the comprehensive plan's effective date and whether such conditions support or work against the proposed change.
+Whether, and the extent to which, land use and development conditions have changed since the effective date of the existing regulations, and whether such changes support or work against the proposed rezoning.

 Land use and development conditions have not changed since the effective date of existing land development regulations in such a way that would support the proposed rezoning.